OpenZeppelin/openzeppelin-contracts/CONTRIBUTING.md

 Smart contracts manage value and are highly vulnerable to errors and attacks.
 We have very strict guidelines, please make sure to review them: ["Contribution guidelines wiki entry"](https://github.com/OpenZeppelin/zeppelin-solidity/wiki/Contrbuting-guidelines).

-## Branching

-When it comes to branching, we follow the "git-flow" method.
-Please see ["Git flow wiki entry"](https://github.com/OpenZeppelin/zeppelin-solidity/wiki/Git-flow).

-*IMPORTANT* This means that our main development branch is `development`, not `master`.

 ## Creating Pull Requests (PRs)

 As a contributor, you are expected to fork this repository, work on your own fork and then submit pull requests.
 The pull requests will be reviewed and eventually merged into the main repo.
 See ["Fork-a-Repo"](https://help.github.com/articles/fork-a-repo/) for how this works.

+*IMPORTANT*
-*IMPORTANT* Please use `rebase` instead of `merge`.
+* Please use `rebase` instead of `merge` when updating your fork.
+* Please see ["Git flow wiki entry"](https://github.com/OpenZeppelin/zeppelin-solidity/wiki/Git-flow) for understanding how to use branches in this repository.

 ## A typical workflow